Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Midjourney

 Midjourney is a text-to-image AI service developed by an independent research lab.
 It allows users to generate images based on textual descriptions, creating a wide range of art forms, from realistic to abstract styles and is especially known for its high-quality, well-structured, and detailed images.

+### Mistral 7B

+Mistral 7B, introduced by Mistral AI, is an LLM that has gathered attention due to its efficiency and strong performance.
+It is a 7.3 billion-parameter model, making it smaller than other models like GPT-3 (175 billion) but still powerful for various tasks.
+Despite its size, Mistral 7B has shown impressive performance on various benchmarks, even surpassing some larger models in specific areas.

 ### Mixture of Experts